Go Back Email Link

 Instructions

 • Soft boil the eggs.
 Bring a large pot of water to a rapid boil.
 Set a timer for 7 minutes, click start, then immediately (and carefully!) lower eggs into water.
+I use a spider skimmer to make this easier.
 Do not lower the temperature.

 • Prepare the ice bath.
 Fill a large mixing bowl with cold water + lots of ice.
 When there's 15 seconds left on the timer, begin transferring eggs to the prepared ice bath.
 Let soft boiled eggs cool for 5 minutes, then gently crack the egg on a hard surface loosening the shell on all sides.
 Peel the egg inside the ice bath.
 This helps to ensure the shell peels off more easily.